 - Smart digital appliance- Implementing smart digital controls the efficiency of the building.
 Be it the smart facade or roofs; everything cohesively upgrades the building’s efficiency eventually.

 - Prefabricated building modules- Prefabrication is a great choice for time and energy-conserving construction.
 This relatively reduces the transportation and labor energy compared to conventional on-the-site construction.

-- Water efficiency technologies- They lower water usage by reusing grey water, rainwater harvesting, dual plumbing options, etc. These, on a macro level, increase the groundwater level and controls water scarcity in overcrowded metro cities.
+- Water efficiency technologies- They lower water usage by reusing grey water, rainwater harvesting, dual plumbing options, etc. These, on a macro level, increase the groundwater level and control water scarcity in overcrowded metro cities.

-The impact of architecture in our lives is evident in our daily lives.
+The impact of architecture on our lives is evident in our daily lives.
 Architecture documents history, culture, and heritage.
 Events from centuries ago are still trackable.
 We learn about our ancestors and their lifestyle through these built spaces.
 It also reflects their cultural, religious, and literacy practices.
 As for the future, architecture is helping us combat environmental and economic constraints.

 By Hajara Banu